- Overview

 Overview

-Establish a 3+ page standards-based responsive site for your own design practice using HTML5, external CSS3, links, and embedded media.
+Establish a 3+ page standards-based responsive site for your own design practice using HTML5, CSS3, links, and embedded media.
 The site must include a JavaScript or jQuery image gallery (PrettyPhoto or similar) and use Google Fonts.
-It will be hosted on a free Pantheon web server.
+It will be hosted in an account setup for you at http://ubuffalo.art, a Dreamhost web server.
+(This is new for Fall 2025.
+You may keep your portfolio site active after the semester ends and use it for professional purposes.)

 Required Pages